LostArtefacts/TRX/docs/tr1/README.md

 - added an option for smooth wall deflection when Lara comes to a stop at a wall, similar to TR2
 - added an option to fix the step glitch where Lara can be pushed into walls
 - added an option to have Lara always roll off one-click steps rather than boosting forward
+- added an option to toggle allowing Lara to exit from water horizontally, below, or climbing out onto non-standable slopes
 - added support for 60 FPS rendering
 - added a pause screen
 - added a choice whether to play NG or NG+ without having to play the entire game